-We are a leading provider of high-performance analog semiconductor solutions that enable next-generation internet applications, the cloud connected apps economy and the modern, networked battlefield across the radio frequency (RF), microwave, millimeterwave and lightwave spectrum.
-We design and manufacture differentiated, high-value products for customers who demand high performance, quality and reliability.
-We offer a broad portfolio of over 5,000 standard and custom devices, which include integrated circuits (IC), multi-chip modules, power pallets and transistors, diodes, amplifiers, switches and switch limiters, passive and active components and complete subsystems, across approximately 60 product lines serving over 6,500 end customers in three primary markets.
-Our semiconductor products are electronic components that our customers incorporate into their larger electronic systems, such as, point-to-point wireless backhaul radios, high density networks, active antenna arrays, radar, magnetic resonance imaging systems (MRI) and unmanned aerial vehicles (UAVs).
-Our primary markets are: Networks, which includes carrier and enterprise infrastructure, wired broadband and cellular backhaul, cellular infrastructure, photonic solutions, data centers and fiber optic applications; Aerospace and Defense (A&D), which includes military and commercial radar, RF jammers, electronic countermeasures, and communication data links; and, Multi-market, which includes industrial, medical, test and measurement and scientific applications.
+We design, develop, manufacture and have manufactured differentiated, high-value products for customers who demand high-performance, quality and reliability.
+We offer a broad portfolio of over 5,000 standard and custom devices, which include integrated circuits (IC), multi-chip modules (MCM), power pallets and transistors, diodes, amplifiers, switches and switch limiters, passive and active components and complete subsystems, across more than 60 product lines serving over 7,000 end customers in three primary markets.
+Our semiconductor products are electronic components that our customers incorporate into their larger electronic systems, such as, wireless basestations, high density networks, active antenna arrays, radar, magnetic resonance imaging systems (MRI) and test and measurement.
+Our primary markets are: 1) Telecom, which includes carrier infrastructure like long-haul/metro, 5G and FTTx/PON; 2) Data Centers, enabled by our broad portfolio of photonic solutions and fiber optic applications; and 3) I&D, which includes military and commercial radar, RF jammers, electronic countermeasures, communication data links and Multi-market applications, which include industrial, medical, test and measurement and scientific applications.